sergiotasconmorales/consistency_vqa/README.md

 ## Data
 You can download our DME dataset from [here](https://zenodo.org/record/6784358).
 You can place the zip file in any location and then unzip it.
 We'll refer to the path to the unzipped folder as `<path_data>`.

-## Requirements
+## Installing Requirements
-To install the required packages, run:
+Create a new environment with Python 3.9, activate it, and then install the required packages by running:

     pip install -r requirements.txt